tassia/vanierFLOSS/FLOSSDays/FLOSSDayF23/README.md

 Lunch and snacks
 ================

-Since the start of the day, we had a snacls station with coffee/tea/juice, fruits and pastries.
+Since the start of the day, we had a snacks station with coffee/tea/juice, fruits and pastries.
 For lunch, once more we had pizza, since it was the easier way to handle dietary restrictions - this time we had a wide variety: vegetarian, gluten-free, halal and kosher.